 l’Étape du Tour 2019

 The l’Étape du Tour is probably the most famous sportive in the world and is the only chance each year to ride the same route as the pro riders in the Tour de France on closed roads - around 15,000 lucky riders get the chance to ride a stage.
 The Etape du Tour has the same support cars and police outriders as the actual Tour.

 The 29th edition of l’Étape du Tour is on July 21st, and mimics the 20th stage of the Tour de France between Albertville and Val Thorens.
 It's well worth watching!

-Ready to book your summer holiday?
+Ready to book your Le Tour de France holiday?
+Need advice?
 You can browse all of our resorts online while you're here, call us on 023 9283 9310 or request a quote and we will find you the perfect Alpine holiday!
 Don't forget to sign up to our newsletter to get all the latest news and deals for both summer and winter in the French Alps.